nilsjor/ExPECA-examples/observability/README.md

 This project provides a **Docker-based monitoring solution** for ExPECA.
 By leveraging **Python notebooks and Python scripts**, users can quickly deploy, configure, and manage the visualization environment.

-For further details, refer to the provided scripts and notebooks.
+For further details, refer to the provided notebooks and scripts.